Financial-Times/origami/libraries/o-tracking/README.md

 **Nested properties**

-If you need to add nested property to the context of the events using the `data-trackable-context-*` custom attribute, you just need to specify the string representation of the value in a JSON-like format.
+To add a nested property to the context of events using the `data-trackable-context-*` custom attribute, specify the string representation of the value in a JSON-like format.

 For example, when the below anchor element is clicked: